-In contrast to the economic and political liability represented by whaling in Iceland, whale watching is actually valuable to the Icelandic economy.
-In 2009, roughly 125,000 people took a whale watch trip in Icelandic waters.
+In contrast to the economic and political liability represented by whaling in Iceland, whale watching is immensely valuable to the Icelandic economy.
+In 2009, around 125,000 people took a whale watch trip in Icelandic waters.
 These whale watchers provide significant direct revenue of more than US$4 million in direct taxes to the Icelandic economy, as well as add-on tourism expenditures such as hotel and restaurant purchases.
-This is a massive, positive boost to the Icelandic economy.

 Iceland and the European Union

 In 2009, following the collapse of its economy, Iceland applied to join the European Union.
 WDC believed that Icelandʼs EU accession negotiations provided an opportunity to end Icelandʼs whaling and trade for good, however, the Icelandic general election on 27 April returned to power the two parties who governed Iceland for decades up to and including the 2008 economic collapse.
 The new Government announced that it would end all negotiations with the EU on accession and immediately abolished the Ministery of the Environment, by making it a department within the Fisheries Ministry.

 In My 2013, Iceland put its accession negotiations on hold.

 In March 2015, Iceland's government requested that "Iceland should not be regarded as a candidate country for EU membership."